liskin/strava-gear/README.md

   # whenever that hashtag is used in an activity name.
 If you need that, use a
   # dummy component id.

+  # Special virtual hashtags `#column=value` are available for all columns in
-  # A special virtual hashtag `#VirtualRide` can be used to define component
+  # the input database/csv.
+These can for example be used to define component
-  # assignements for indoor trainer rides from Zwift, Rouvy, etc.
+  # assignments for indoor trainer rides from Zwift, Rouvy, etc.:
-  - "#VirtualRide":
+  - "#type=VirtualRide":
       tyre-front: wahoo-kickr-climb
       tyre-rear: wahoo-kickr
+  - "#commute=1":
+      shoes: chrome-industries-kursk

   # Dates are interpreted as midnight in your current time zone.
   # Time can be specified too, if you swapped components in between rides in